Anderpros/SI_Assignment-4/README.md

 # API Endpoints (Method /Endpoint → Description)

+## Authentication
 - **POST** `/register`
-  → Register a new user with username and password (public).
+  → Register a new user (username + password).
+Saved with hashed password.

 - **POST** `/login`
-  → Log in with username and password and receive a JWT access token (public).
+  → Login and receive a JWT token.

+## Student Record Endpoints (JWT Required)

 - **GET** `/students`
-  → Retrieve all student records (JWT required).
+  → Retrieve all student records.

+- **GET** `/students/<id>`
+  → Retrieve a specific student record by ID.

 - **POST** `/students`
-  → Add a new student record (JWT required, the logged-in user becomes the `owner` of the record).
+  → Add a new student record (logged-in user becomes `owner`).

 - **PUT** `/students/<id>`
-  → Update an existing student record by ID (JWT required, only the record owner or `admin` can update).
+  → Update a student record (only the owner OR admin can update).

 - **DELETE** `/students/<id>`
-  → Delete a student record by ID (JWT required, only the record owner or `admin` can delete).
+  → Delete a student record (only the owner OR admin can delete).

 ---